elainefuuu/staff_identification/README.md

 # Staff Identification

-This repository consist of a file for custom model training using YOLO11 for staff identification. / Another file is the code script to run the sample video for staff detection and prints the frame index when staff is present in the frame and its coordinates.
+This repository consist of
+1) a file for custom model training using YOLO11 for staff identification.
+2) a code script to run the sample video for staff detection.
+It prints the frame index when staff is present and the staff coordinates.